Schossi/ActionAdventureWeb/_pages/manual/overview.md

 ## Roadmap

-There will be one more update that focuses on rounding out and polishing the current core functionality and the souls demo.
-After that I will most likely start on a second demo game(OoT?, 2d?).
+There will be one more smaller update that focuses on polishing the current core functionality and the souls demo.
+While working on that I will be planning out the second demo which I hope to get started in the following update.
 Feel free to let me know if you have some features or game types that you'd like to see in the future.

 ## Feedback